ahopper/Avalonia.IconPacks/README.md

 # Avalonia.IconPacks
-Import of Visual Studio image library and MahApps.Metro.IconPacks for Avalonia
+Import of more than 18,000 vector icons from the Visual Studio image library and [MahApps.Metro.IconPacks](https://github.com/MahApps/MahApps.Metro.IconPacks) for use in [Avalonia](https://github.com/AvaloniaUI/Avalonia)

 To use the icons either copy the files from the Icons directory to your project or run Avalonia.IconPacks to browse and generate a file of just the icons you want.